 What Happens When You Mix Lunesta and Alcohol?

-Across the United States, about 60 million people struggle with chronic sleeplessness, or insomnia– and many of them use Lunesta.
+The Centers for Disease Control and Prevention (CDC) reports that 17.8 percent of Americans struggle with chronic sleeplessness or insomnia in 2020– and many of them use Lunesta.
 A sedative-hypnotic medicine, Lunesta was designed to help people fall asleep quicker, but at the cost of a number of adverse side effects.
 These side effects often can be dangerous, especially when Lunesta and alcohol are combined.

 Lunesta was created to serve as a short-term solution to sleep disorders like insomnia.
-However, because building tolerance and dependency on sleeping pills is so easy, over 500,000 individuals abuse sleeping pills annually
+However, because building tolerance and dependency on sleeping pills is so easy, it has the potential for abuse.

 Understanding How Lunesta Impacts the Body